thaliproject/thali/presenceprotocolforopportunisticsynching.md

 The payload of an advertising packet is 31 octets.
 This field is made up of AD structures which consist of three parts, a 1 octet length field, an AD type and AD Data.
 Generally advertisements consist of at least two AD structures.
 The first is for flags and the second is to advertise our service UUID.
 The flag field takes up a total of 3 bytes, 1 for length, 1 for type and 1 for the actual flag values.
 ServiceUUID takes up 18 bytes, 1 for length, 1 for type and 16 for the 128 bit UUID.
 So this leaves us with only 10 bytes that we control.
 We will advertise service data which means our overhead for length and type is 2 bytes leaving us with 8 bytes of actual data.

+## Android Settings
+Before turning an Android device into a peripheral we MUST determine if the local hardware actually supports being a peripheral.
+As explained [here](http://stackoverflow.com/questions/26482611/chipsets-devices-supporting-android-5-ble-peripheral-mode) this can be determined by querying three different APIs, the listed APIs MUST be queried and BLE advertising only activated if they all return true.

+Android advertises over BLE by configuring itself using the [AdvertiseSettings.Builder](https://developer.android.com/reference/android/bluetooth/le/AdvertiseSettings.Builder.html).

+Android implementations of Thali MUST use the following advertising settings:
+* `setAdvertiseMode()`
+* `setTimeout(0)` - We advertise as long as we are around
+* `setAdvertiseMode()` - This MUST be set to `ADVERTISE_MODE_LOW_LATENCY` when the application is in the foreground and `ADVERTISE_MODE_LOW_POWER` when the application is in the background.
+* `setTxPowerLevel()` - This MUST be set to `ADVERTISE_TX_POWER_LOW` when in the background and `ADVERTISE_TX_POWER_HIGH` when in the foreground.

+__Open Issue:__ - We need to perform practical experiments to determine what the actual battery drain is of having BLE advertising on all the time.
+If we primarily use low power then it really shouldn't be bad since BLE was designed to allow beacons to advertise themselves for years on a single battery.

+When scanning for Thali BLE peripherals Android devices MUST

 ## BluetoothAddress
 In theory once someone has discovered a Thali peripheral the next step would be to issue a connect and start to use characteristics to move the beacon values.
 In practice however we have found this to be problematic because we have had serious reliability issues with connecting over BLE on Android.
 It is quite common for connects to randomly fail and for the BLE stack to then become unresponsive for a minute or two afterwards.
 We have had no problems receiving BLE advertisements, just connecting.

 Therefore we are starting with a conservative stance.
 We use BLE advertisements to find Android Thali peripherals but we then switch to Bluetooth in order to transmit the beacons.
 To make this switch we have to discover the peripheral's Bluetooth address.
 It so happens that a Bluetooth address is 6 octets long.
 This fits nicely into our 8 octets and explains the `BluetoothAddress` structure above.

+##Notifying when beacons change
+Once a Thali central finds a Thali peripheral and makes a request to /NotificationBeacons how does it know if the value of the notification beacons ever changes?
+After all, the peripheral might have new data for the central.
+How will this be discovered?
+If we were using characteristics then we could do a connect and use the notify functionality built into BLE.
+But for the reasons previously discussed we are not using characteristics.

+Our solution depends on a behavior we have observed with Android.
+Whenever we stop and re-start a BLE peripheral Android appears to always give us a new BLE address.
+Therefore whenever the value in /NotificationBeacons change the BLE service MUST be stopped and restarted in order to obtain a new address.
+The result being that the peripheral will now look like a brand new device to everyone in the vicinity and they will automatically connect to get the new /NotificationBeacons value.

+## When to decide a peer has left
+In general BLE peripherals will advertise their presence on a regular interval thus allowing those around them to know of their presence.
+But

 ## Binding TCP/IP to Bluetooth